-Every golfer is looking for an edge that’ll give them an advantage.
-Whether it’s a match play tournament, a stroke-play qualifier, or just a recreational game with your buddies, there’s always a drive to play well and create stories to tell over and over again at the 19th hole.
-With the dawn of advanced metrics like strokes gained statistics and new technology enabling golfers to track their performance shot-by-shot, there are many different ways to gain an edge.
+Every golfer is looking for an edge that will give them an advantage.
+Whether it’s a match-play tournament, a stroke-play qualifier, or just a recreational game with your buddies, there’s always a drive to play well and create stories to tell over and over again at the 19th hole.
+With the dawn of advanced metrics like stroke-gain statistics and new technology enabling golfers to track their performance shot-by-shot, there are many different ways to gain an edge.

 But what if there was a way to improve your golf game just by drinking green tea?
 While regulating your diet to maintain steady energy levels has long been a focus of professional golfers, many amateurs don’t pay much attention to such things.
-A hot dog and a sports drink at the turn, and maybe a few beers on the back 9 is the usual golf course diet for many amateur players.
+A hot dog and a sports drink at the turn and maybe a few beers on the back nine are the usual golf course diet for many amateur players.
 But recent studies are indicating that a sensible caffeine source like green tea can help you keep your head in the game and shave strokes off your score.